256bytes/tradingjournal/README.md

 Working on intraday section,it will be soon updated.
 For deliveries/cnc web app works fine.

+# Holding page will have previous close instead of ltp,
-# Holdings page takes time to load as it pulls the ltp from nsepython api
+this helps to load the page faster as it draws from bhavcopy downloaded from nse.

 # What you should expect?
 Once you add your broking account/s, you could add stocks from holdings page by clicking buy.